ticapix/node-xsltproc/README.md

 ## Getting started

-First install the xsltproc if not already installed on your system read [installing an XSLT processor](http://www.sagehill.net/docbookxsl/InstallingAProcessor.html).
+First install xsltproc.
+If not already installed on your system, read [installing an XSLT processor](http://www.sagehill.net/docbookxsl/InstallingAProcessor.html).

 Install the module with: `npm install node-xsltproc --save`